-For the first 6 months of life, a baby should sleep in the same room as his/her caregivers.
+For the first 6 months of life, babies should sleep in the same room as their caregivers.
 This is called room sharing.
-Your baby should have his/her OWN sleep surface, a bassinet, cradle, or crib.
-It should be placed next to your bed but away from windows, plugs, cords, and other potential hazards.
+Babies should have their OWN sleep surface in, a bassinet, cradle, or crib.
+Should they be placed next to your bed but away from windows, plugs, cords, and other potential hazards.

 Your baby should NOT share a sleep surface (bed, couch, futon, armchair or air mattress) with another child, parent, or caregiver.
-This could increase the risk for SIDS as well as sleep related deaths such as suffocation or strangulation.
-If you choose to bring your baby into your bed to feed, make sure to put him/her back in the crib after feeding.
+This could increase the risk for SIDS as well as accidental deaths such as suffocation or strangulation.

+If you choose to bring your baby into bed to feed, make sure to put them back in their crib after feeding.